Meinong Cultural and Creative Center: Architecture

-The former police building is a reinforced concrete building blend with wooden frame.
+The former police building is a reinforced concrete building blend with wooden frame built with Baroque architecture style.
 In the front of the building are stucco washing finish and face bricks.
 On both sides of the entrance are the circular window while the sides of the gable roof are ornamented with clay decorations.
 Bay windows are installed at offices and the dormitory on both sides of the traverse to allow more daylight inside.
 The structure at the rare uses the Japanese-style dormitory, in which the foundation is elevated and a large siding door is installed on the exterior rear side.
 The building is currently used as the visitor center for the cultural and creative center.

 Other buildings in the center include a Japanese police dorm which is served as the center for young children.
 There are also the education, art and cultural hall which were constructed later on.
 Among all of the buildings is the Kaizhuang Square.